Kiruse/apophis-sdk/docs/integration.md

 - `Account`s, and
 - Transactions (`Tx`)

 The `Signer` is the primary interface which the framework consumer will interact with.
 It provides the developer with a mutable `Account` object which represents the user.
 This `Account` object should be enriched by the Signer during creation (using it's `.account()` method) with enough information to construct & sign the complete transaction from a `Tx` object.
 Finally, the `Tx` can be `.broadcast()` through the `Signer`.
 The only knowledge that should be required from the developer is which networks they support, and what that network's payload looks like.
-Typically, a developer will support only one type of ecosystem.
-If they wish to support different ecosystems, they will likely create additional libraries for each - there's only so much one can generalize without sacrificing ease of use.

 ***TODO: Diagram***